Portland, ME (POR)

 The Maine Studios, an independent film studio in Portland, owns the largest green screen in New England; Portland is also home to a number of other publishing and broadcast companies.
 Movies filmed in Portland include The Preacher’s Wife, Man Without a Face, Message in a Bottle, Thinner, and The Shawshank Redemption.

-The Downeaster Service is financed primarily through funds made available by the Northern New England Passenger Rail Authority.
-Amtrak provides ticketing but not baggage services at the Portland station, which is served by 10 daily trains.
+The Downeaster service is financed primarily through funds made available by the Northern New England Passenger Rail Authority.

 - Accessible Restrooms